rafael-santiago/boojum/doc/Codingstyle.md

 ## Comments and documentation

 Try not be a blasé programmer.
 Stop thinking you are a poet or a genius while coding or a zen haiku coder.
-It does not exist, sometimes you need to comment your stuff for other or even for you in the future.
+It does not exist, sometimes you need to comment your stuff for other people or even for you in the future.
 Try to deliver pieces of engineering that would exist even many centuries after you gone, instead of lousy book samples snippets that falls apart on a minimal poke.
+Try to adopt this mindset.

 Your code must stand up even without having you around.
 Less people needing you around to build your stuff, more engineering you are doing, more time you have to do different stuff besides nursing it.